SSLMate/certspotter/man/certspotter.md

 :   Filename or HTTPS URL of a v2 or v3 JSON log list containing logs to monitor.
     The schema for this file can be found at <https://www.gstatic.com/ct/log_list/v3/log_list_schema.json>.
     Defaults to <https://loglist.certspotter.org/monitor.json>, which includes
-    the union of active logs recognized by Chrome and Apple.  certspotter periodically reloads the log list in case it has changed.
+    the union of active logs recognized by Chrome and Apple.  certspotter loads the log list when starting up, and periodically reloads it in case it has changed.

 -no\_save